Ash Dieback - is there anything we can do?

 Alternative tree and shrub planting lists for East Yorkshire

-To offer some assistance to landowners and managers in this unfolding crisis, 2B has worked with colleagues at HEYwoods to create lists of alternative tree species suitable for planting in the main geographic (landscape character) areas of East Yorkshire - although if you are in similar types of areas in the rest of the UK, you may also find the lists useful.
+To offer some assistance to landowners and managers in this unfolding crisis, 2B has worked with colleagues at Humber Forest (formerly known as HEYwoods) to create lists of alternative tree species suitable for planting in the main geographic (landscape character) areas of East Yorkshire - although if you are in similar types of areas in the rest of the UK, you may also find the lists useful.

 To download the 2Mb PDF file, please click the image below.